 - optional: add browned ground beef or pieces of chicken or bacon

 Soak 1 cup uncooked quinoa 12 hours to remove phytic acid and saponins.
 Place the soaked, rinsed quinoa and two cups of water into a pot.
 Cover and bring to a boil and then simmer for 20 minutes or until quinoa is tender.
+Fluff and stir occasionally.
 Cooks much like rice.)

-Mix together all ingredients (minus pizza sauce) in a medium mixing bowl (or larger if doubling/tripling).
+- Mix together all the ingredients (minus pizza sauce) in a medium mixing bowl (or larger if doubling/tripling).

-Distribute mixture, one heaping tablespoon at a time, onto parchment-covered trays and press together gently to compact.
-Option: use a greased mini muffin tin, filling each cup to the top.
+- Distribute mixture, one heaping tablespoon at a time, onto parchment-covered trays and press together gently to compact.

 Does your family like pizza?